foundry-rs/starknet-foundry/docs/src/appendix/snforge/test.md

 ## `--save-trace-data`

-Saves execution traces of test cases which pass and are not fuzz tests .
+Saves execution traces of test cases which pass and are not fuzz tests.
 You can use traces for profiling purposes.

 ## `--build-profile`